Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 When someone with a history of trauma has a loud voice, rationality may be completely avoided.
 Feelings spike, and the body prepares to defend itself.

-Self-blame reduces when you recognise this chain.
-Chain analysis is used in trauma-informed treatment techniques to help clients understand instinctive Survival reactions without pathologising them.
+Self-blame reduces when you recognize this chain.
+Chain analysis is used in trauma-informed treatment techniques to help clients understand instinctive Survival reactions without pathologizing them.

-Yes, behaviour chain analysis helps in relationships by showing how your personal interpretations shape emotional reactions, which then drive conflict more than the original event.
+Yes, behavior chain analysis helps in relationships by showing how your personal interpretations shape emotional reactions, which then drive conflict more than the original event.

 Mostly, relationship conflicts are not limited to surface issues.
 They are about what the issue represents internally, a deeper unmet need instead.